MJoergen/ym2151/Episodes/ep06_Configuration/README.md

 Clock Domain Crossing considerations.

 With the above changes, the design now correctly reacts to register writes!
-Mind you, only a few register addresses are currently supported, but that can will change as we add more features to the design.
+Mind you, only a few register addresses are currently supported, but that will change as we add more features to the design.

 ## Testing in hardware
 The above change was quite limited.
 But in order to test in hardware (and in